Hill tribes of Northeast India: Colonial era

 In the Excluded Areas, where tax collection was very difficult and the tribal people were considered hostile, trade by the plains people was not allowed.

 These were the North-East Frontier Tracts, Naga Hills, Lushai Hills, and North Cachar Hills.

 Trade was allowed subject to some restrictions in the less rugged Partially Excluded Areas to the south and west of Assam.

 These included the Garo, Mikir, Khasi and Jaintia Hills.

-The British acknowledged that the colonial boundaries were artificial.
+The British made the colonial boundaries artificial.

 C.S.
 Elliot, chief commissioner of Assam, wrote in 1881, "the more I thought about it ... the less practicable it seems to try to restrain the Nagas with their wanderings and trading habits, within an imaginary line which they have always been accustomed to cross."

 The British administrator J.P.
-Mills wrote in 1926 of the boundary between Assam and Burma that " It is one of the most curious frontiers in the world, and a great natural boundary.
+Mills wrote in 1926 of the boundary between Assam and Burma that "It is one of the most curious frontiers in the world, and a great natural boundary.
 On the west lies the valley of Assam, and on the east the valleys of Chindwin and Irrawady.
 Yet, though it lies between two fertile, populous provinces, with their railways, roads, and steamers services, it is as yet largely unexplored and contains some of the most primitive tribes to be found within our Indian Empire."